Skip to Main Content

 How film fixers operate in Austria — from Alpine permit logistics and FISA+ rebate paperwork to Vienna's imperial locations and the realities of shooting across nine federal states

+Here is how this works in practice.
 What exactly is a film fixer?
-In the production world, a fixer is a locally rooted professional who transforms the uncertainty of filming abroad into a structured, executable operation.
-They secure permits from municipal offices, recruit experienced local crew, scout locations that satisfy both the director's creative ambitions and the production's logistical constraints, and serve as the indispensable bridge between a visiting team and the country that hosts it.
+In the production world, a fixer is a locally rooted pro who transforms the uncertainty of filming abroad into a structured, executable operation.
+They secure permits from city offices, recruit skilled local crew, scout locations that satisfy both the director's creative ambitions and the production's logistical constraints, and serve as the indispensable bridge between a visiting team and the country that hosts it.
 The term arrived in film from foreign journalism, where correspondents leaned on trusted local contacts to open doors and cut through red tape in unfamiliar places.
 Film production absorbed the concept and stretched it far beyond its origins.
-A modern production fixer — or local production service provider — manages budgets, navigates customs procedures for imported equipment, negotiates with government bodies, and improvises solutions when plans unravel.
+A modern production fixer — or local production service provider — manages budgets, navigates customs procedures for imported gear, negotiates with government bodies, and improvises solutions when plans unravel.
 Austria presents a distinctive version of these challenges.
 The country packs extraordinary visual diversity into a compact geography: Vienna's Baroque palaces and Ringstrasse boulevards, Salzburg's fortress-crowned Old Town, the sheer Alpine grandeur of Tyrol and Vorarlberg, and the rolling vineyards of Burgenland.
-That variety attracts productions ranging from Hollywood blockbusters to intimate European co-productions, but it also means a fixer must navigate nine separate federal states, each with its own administrative apparatus.
-Add to that Austria's generous FISA+ incentive programme — a 30% cash rebate that demands meticulous compliance paperwork — and the case for an experienced local partner becomes impossible to ignore.
+That variety attracts shoots ranging from Hollywood blockbusters to intimate European co-productions.
+But it also means a fixer must handle nine separate federal states, each with its own administrative apparatus.
+Add to that Austria's generous FISA+ rebates scheme — a 30% cash rebates that demands careful compliance forms — and the case for a skilled local partner becomes impossible to ignore.
 This guide explains what fixers do, when you need one, how the role differs from a line producer or coordinator, what they cost, and how to select a fixer who will genuinely protect your production in Austria.

 As Fixers in Austria, we bring local expertise to international productions filming in Austria.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.